dmhacker/alexa-youtube-skill/README.md

 > Alexa, search YouTube for Frost Hyperventilate.

-This skill will then perform a search, finding [the most relevant video](https://www.youtube.com/watch?v=Ol592sakmZU) that matches the query.
-It will then stream the video's audio to your device for your enjoyment. :)
+This skill performs a search, finding [the most relevant video](https://www.youtube.com/watch?v=Ol592sakmZU) that matches the query.
+It then streams the video (audio only) to your device for your enjoyment. :)

 ## Additional Information